jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/linux_sql/README.md

 # Introduction
-This project sets up a lightweight Linux monitoring agent that gathers hardware specifications and real-time usage metrics in a distributed environment, so you can keep an eye on your servers without having to `htop` every five minutes across your entire system.
-The project is designed for system administrators or DevOps engineers who need centralized visibility into their servers performance.
-It uses Bash scripts to collect host information and real-time usages metrics, Git to facilitate teamwork and feature addition and Docker to run a PostgreSQL instance, used for a relational database.
-The collected data is automatically added in them using cron jobs, tracking CPU, memory and disk usage for capacity planning, troubleshooting or simply spying in a distributed system.
-Long story short, the project shows how you can build a simple and efficient DevOps pipeline with just a few scripts and some container magic.
+This project sets up a lightweight Linux monitoring agent that gathers hardware specifications and real-time usage metrics in a distributed environment, so you can keep an eye on your servers without having to htop every five minutes across your entire system.
+The project is designed for system administrators or DevOps engineers who need centralized visibility into their servers' performance.
+It uses Bash scripts to collect host information and real-time usage metrics, Git to facilitate teamwork and feature development, and Docker to run a PostgreSQL instance for a relational database.
+The collected data is automatically added to them using cron jobs, tracking CPU, memory, and disk usage for capacity planning, troubleshooting, or simply spying in a distributed system.
+Long story short, the project shows how to build a simple, efficient DevOps pipeline with just a few scripts and some container magic.

 # Quick Start
 ```